webvalley/wv-mongo-docker/README.md

-# WebValley 2019 MongoDB configuration stuff
+# WebValley 2019 Data Swiffer

 ## Work done by the database team, see [AUTHORS](AUTHORS) file